AdrienHorgnies/tree_stat/README.md

 # tree_stat

-Count files and their measure in a directory tree with stats for each level.
+Count files and their size in a directory tree with stats for each level.

 Given a tree: